Brachyplatystoma

-Taxonomy
+Classification

-Brachyplatystoma originates from Greek brachys, platys, and stoma, which mean short, flat, and mouth respectively.
+Brachyplatystoma is derived from the Greek words brachy, platy, and stoma, which mean "short", "flat", and "mouth", respectively.
 This genus was described in 1862 by Pieter Bleeker.
-The type species is B. vaillantii.
-The subgenus Malacobagrus is applied to B. capapretum, B. filamentosum, B. rousseauxii, and the extinct species B. promagdalena, which only is known from fossil remains.

-Brachyplatystoma and its monotypic sister group Platynematichthys are the only genera in the tribe Brachyplatystomatini.
+Brachyplatystoma and its monotypic sister species Platynematichthys are the only genera in the tribe Brachyplatystomatini.
 These two genera are characterized by two synapomorphies; these include a gas bladder divided into an anterior portion and a triangular posterior portion, as well as a ventral crest under the cleithrum, the main bone supporting the pectoral fins.

-The genus Brachyplatystoma was previously not monophyletic; to correct this, the genera Merodontotus and Goslinia are now both included under Brachyplatysoma.
+The genus Brachyplatystoma was previously not monophyletic; to correct this, the genera Merodontotus and Goslinia are now both included under Brachyplatystoma.
 Furthermore, a new species was described in 2005, which brings the species count to seven extant species.
 B. capapretum is sister to B. filamentosum.

+The currently valid species are (Subgenera are based on the description of B. capapretum):